Using Nokia N9 in Korea

 Developer Support

-It’s quite easy to install developer packages in N9.
-You can run an X-terminal and browse the directories to check which system libraries are installed.
-Furthermore, if you want to develop a QT application, you can even install the QT SDK and developer tools in your Linux, Windows, and Mac.
+It's quite easy to install developer packages on the N9.
+You can run an X terminal and browse the directories to check which system libraries are installed.
+Furthermore, if you want to develop a Qt application, you can even install the Qt SDK and developer tools on Linux, Windows, and Mac.

 Installing Gtk+

-Gtk+ had been used as the default UI widget until Maemo Fremantle, but N9 started using Qt by default.
-Fortunately, a hacker did the porting of Gtk+ for Maemo Fremantle to N9, so, you can install the same Gtk2.14.7+ on N9.
+Gtk+ had been used as the default UI widget until Maemo Fremantle, but the N9 started using Qt by default.
+Fortunately, a hacker ported Gtk+ for Maemo Fremantle on N9, so you can install the same Gtk+ 2.14.7 on N9.

-I think that Nokia didn’t give up their generic Linux platform although they chose the Window phone platform instead of MeeGo.
-I expect that Nokia will continue on releasing Qt based smart phones in the future because a true Linux platform will be their hidden key someday.
+I think Nokia did not give up on their generic Linux platform, even though they chose the Windows Phone platform instead of MeeGo.
+I expect that Nokia will continue releasing Qt-based smartphones in the future, because a true Linux platform will be their hidden key someday.